 Once you are comfortable with it, try playing on all 4 clicks.
 This is the famous 4 on the floor EDM groove.

-You can count the clicks on metronome as you wish.
-For example you can count up to 7 per bar, this way your triangle rhythm will be more interesting and unique because you have changed how the song will feel to a listener.
-Suggested counts are 5, 7, 9 and 11 per bar.
+You can count the clicks on the metronome as you wish.
+For example, you can count up to 7 per bar, this way your triangle rhythm will be more interesting and unique because you have changed how the song will feel to a listener.
+Suggested counts are 5, 7, 9, and 11 per bar.

-Triangle is mainly a rhythmic instrument.
-However, any percussive rhythm is basically a melody being played extremely fast that our auditory system perceives as a percussion.
+The triangle is mainly a rhythmic instrument.
+However, any percussive rhythm is a melody being played extremely fast that our auditory system perceives as percussion.

-Keeping that in mind, the triangle is producing some sort of pitch information.
+Keeping that in mind, this instrument is producing some sort of pitch information.
 Different lengths of metal bars in a triangle sound different in pitch.
-By playing around on a triangle alongside recorded music can help you discover what part of metal sounds the best.
+Playing around on a triangle alongside recorded music can help you discover what part of metal sounds the best.